AIInfra-lvz/Cuda/cutlass/fmha_blackwell_sm120/fmha_introduction.md

 Welcome to the last section.
 In this section, we will focus on practical code implementation, including how to use TMA, TMEM, UMMA, and more, based on specific code examples.
 However, before discussing the collective layer, we should learn about a core library named CUTE, which solves the complex problem of mapping the logical positions of loading, storing, and computing data to the actual physical addresses and vice versa.
 After that, we will begin to discuss the code details of how to implement the collective layer.

 ## CUTE
-This section is organized into three main parts: the first covers **Tensor**, the second covers **Copy Abstraction**, and the third covers **MMA Abstraction**.
-These parts describe data types, data transfer, and data computation, respectively.
+This section is organized into four main parts: the first covers **Tensor**, the second covers **Copy Abstraction**, the third covers **MMA Abstraction**, and the fourth covers **Swizzle**.
+These parts correspond to data types, data transfer, data computation, and high-performance shared memory data layout, respectively.

 ### Tensor
 This data type was introduced in CUTLASS 3.0.
 We will refer to its structure and related algebraic operations.
 Since there is an abundance of content, we will not cover every detail, but instead focus on the most important and commonly used aspects.
 For more information, you can refer to the [documentation](https://docs.nvidia.com/cutlass/media/docs/cpp/cute/index.html).